 Simple English definitions for legal terms

-Read a random definition: toxic waste
+Read a random definition: limine out

 A minitrial is a way to solve a disagreement between two sides without going to court.
 Each side has a lawyer who presents their case like they would in a real trial.
 The minitrial is private and only attended by people who have the power to make a decision.
 Sometimes, a neutral person acts as a judge or jury to help make the decision.